Merchiston Community Council has a number of elected members. If you’d like to contact any of us, please fill in the contact form.

 I have recently retired as a member of staff from the University of Edinburgh, and still have an interest in education, especially for young people.
 One of my roles is acting as Chair of the Board of Trustees for the Prewired coding club for under 19s.

-Former MCC Chair, currently our representative on various CEC committees.
-Member of Management Committee of Dig-In community greengrocer; Chair of SEAFA (South Edinburgh Arts Fair Association) which organises an annual public event designed to showcase the many opportunities which exist in this area for people aged over 50 to become involved in interesting, enjoyable and useful activities — such as joining MCC!
+Former Merchiston Community Council Chair, currently our representative on various City of Edinburgh Council committees.
+Chair of SEAFA (South Edinburgh Arts Fair Association) which organises an annual public event designed to showcase the many opportunities which exist in this area for people aged over 50 to become involved in interesting, enjoyable and useful activities — such as joining MCC!
+Chair of local charity TapIntoIt.